-Unknown symbol name such as a class name, function name, constant name or a namespace name is reported as warning in user's code.
+Unknown symbol names such as a class name, function name, constant name or a namespace name are reported as a warning in the user's code.

-These errors usually indicate a typo or missing
+These errors usually indicate a typo or a missing

-use or invalid missing namespace name in PHPDoc comment.
+use or an invalid missing namespace name in PHPDoc comment.

-PHP Tools recognize unknown types and provide suggestions that add use declarations or proper fully qualified names for types that are found in the project but are not properly referenced.
+PHP Tools recognizes unknown types and provides suggestions that add use declarations or proper fully qualified names for types that are found in the project but are not properly referenced.
 For more information about suggestions see the documentation page.
-An unknown type is reported as a warning in the code, an example is in the following image.
+An unknown type is always reported as a warning in the code.
+An example of this is in the following image: